 Dogs that walk regularly on pavement will naturally have their nails worn down, so they won’t need to be trimmed as often.
 As dogs get into their golden years, however, they tend to slow down overall and may develop diseases that affect their mobility, such as arthritis.
-This often equals less and/or shorter walks, which means you’ll need to trim more often.
-Keep in mind that even if your senior dog is still active and goes on lots of walks, if they are walking on dirt or grass, their nails won’t be worn down as quickly as if they were walking on sidewalks or asphalt.
+This often equals fewer and/or shorter walks, which means you’ll need to trim more often.
+Keep in mind that even if your senior dog is still active and goes on lots of walks if they are walking on dirt or grass, their nails won’t be worn down as quickly as if they were walking on sidewalks or asphalt.

 What type of surface does your dog spend most of their time on?
-A dog who is mostly indoors walking on carpet will require less frequent nail trimmings than a dog who’s walking on tile or spending lots of time on the backyard patio, for instance.
+A dog who is mostly indoors walking on the carpet will require less frequent nail trimmings than a dog who’s walking on tile or spending lots of time on the backyard patio, for instance.
 Even if you have hard surfaces on your floors or concrete pads in your yard, a senior dog who’s losing mobility may spend most of the day lounging on their dog bed and less time walking on these surfaces, which means you’ll need to up the amount of nail trimmings.

 General Guidelines for How Often to Trim Your Dog’s Nails